Diamond Rock: HMS Diamond Rock

-Capture
+Napoleonic Wars

 When Admiral Villeneuve embarked on his 1805 voyage to Martinique, he was under orders from Napoleon to recapture Diamond Rock.
 The French-Spanish combined naval force of 16 ships under French Captain Cosmao-Kerjulien attacked Diamond Rock.
 Between 16 May and 29 May, the French fleet completely blockaded the rock.
 On the 25th, the French were able to cut out from under Maurice's guns a British sloop that arrived from St. Lucia with some supplies.

 The actual assault came on 31 May, and the French were able to land some troops on the rock.
 Maurice had anticipated the landing and had moved his men from the indefensible lower works to positions further up, and on the summit.
 Once the French landed, the British fire trapped the landing party in two caves near sea level.

-Unfortunately for the garrison, their stone cistern had cracked, due to an earth tremor, so they were short of water, and after exchanging fire with the French, they were also almost out of ammunition.
+Unfortunately for the garrison, their stone cistern had cracked due to an earth tremor.
+This meant they were short of water and after exchanging fire with the French, they were also almost out of ammunition.
 After enduring a fierce bombardment, Maurice surrendered to the superior force on 3 June 1805, having resisted two French seventy-fours, a frigate, a corvette, a schooner, and eleven gunboats.
 The British lost two men killed and one wounded, and the French 20 dead and 40 wounded (English account), or 50 dead and wounded (French account), and three gunboats.

 The French took the garrison of 107 men as prisoners, splitting them between their two 74-gun ships of the line, Pluton and the ex-British Berwick.
 The French repatriated the prisoners to Barbados by 6 June.
 The subsequent court-martial of Commander Maurice for the loss of his "ship" (i.e. the fort) exonerated him, his officers, and men and commended him for his defence.
 Maurice took dispatches to England, where he arrived on 3 August, and was given command of the brig-sloop Savage.

+The rock remained in French hands until 1809, when the British recaptured it in the invasion of Martinique.
+When Martinique was traded back to France in 1815, Diamond Rock was included, and it has not traded hands since.

 Battle of Diamond Rock in literature

 There is a now-obscure poem of some forty four-line stanzas based on the incident, titled "The Diamond Rock".

 The author "Sea Lion" (the pseudonym of Geoffrey Bennett, a career naval officer), based his 1950 novel The Diamond Rock on the 1804 event, as did Dudley Pope in his 1976 novel Ramage's Diamond.

+A song called "The Island of Diamond Rock" released in January 2024, by Keyes, has the British classification of the island as a ship as its main subject.